-Grant Applications shall be delivered to the Human Services Department by the time and date specified in Grant Application and timeline set forth every three (3) years.
+Proposals shall be delivered to the Human Services Department by the time and date specified in the Grant Announcement and timeline set forth each fiscal year.
 Late proposals will not be accepted.
-Proposals shall be delivered in the manner set-forth in the application.
+Proposals shall be delivered in the manner set-forth in the Grant Announcement.

-After the closing date for acceptance of applications, the Human Services Director, or designee, will conduct a preliminary review of each proposal to confirm that the organization is eligible to apply, and determine that all required documents and other required supporting material have been included in the organization's application.
-Incomplete applications will be deemed to not meet the minimum requirements and will not receive further consideration.
-The incomplete application and attachments will be returned to the organization.
+After the closing date for acceptance of proposals, the Human Services Director, or designee, will conduct a preliminary review of each proposal to confirm that the organization is eligible to apply, and determine that all required documents and other required supporting material have been included in the organization's proposal.
+Incomplete proposals will be deemed to not meet the minimum requirements and will not receive further consideration.

-All applications that meet the eligibility and have provided a complete application package shall be reviewed by the Community Partnership Grants Evaluation Committee.
+All Grant Applications that meet the eligibility and provided a complete application package shall be reviewed by the Community Partnership Grants Committee.
 The Committee shall review and rank applications as set forth in the below matrix.
-Applicants receiving an initial rating score of 70 or greater will be invited to the Committee to provide a brief oral presentation and answer questions of the Committee related to the application submitted.
-Following the oral presentation, the Committee will evaluate the applicant through an additional rating process to rank and provide funding recommendations.
+Applicants will be invited to the Committee to make a presentation and answer questions of the Committee related to the application submitted.
 No additional documentation or other materials shall be provided to the Committee.